So you’ve decided that a website redesign is what your business truly needs, but you’re not ready to hire a designer yet?

 - What don’t I like about their site?
 What do I think I could do better on mine?

-Don’t look at their services or their portfolio if that’s going to give you anxiety.
-No judgment here – there’s no need to start comparing yourself.
+Don’t look at their services or their portfolio.
+There’s no need to start comparing yourself.

-Get what you came for and get off.
+Get what you came for and get out.

 Step Three: Define your goals and prioritize them

-This is a section a lot of people skip over (this step and step four).
+This is a section a lot of people skip over (this and step four).

 If I had to put money on it, it’s probably the number one reason why you’re going through this website redesign process in the first place: